raisanoshin/Enhancing-Enzyme-Solubility/README.md

 	Whether or not there is a ligand present in the provided pdb (T/F)

-	The ligand ID (record type) OR a file with all the ligand information (x y z coordinates)
+	The ligand ID (record type) OR a file with all the x y z coordinates of the ligands (example format shown in 'asite_exformat.csv' located in the Examples folder)

 	The type of compiler (Mac or Linux)